By Linda Frasier, O.C.D.S.

 I have two prayer spaces – one in my room and one in the backyard.
 The prayer space in my room is simple and includes a Crucifix made of Jerusalem Stone surrounded by fragrant vanilla votive candles.
 The Silver Icon of the Blessed Virgin Mary and Baby Jesus is from West Bank, and a reminder of my Pilgrimage to Israel and walking in the footsteps of Jesus.
 A third-class relic of St Therese of Lisieux’s is for the Saint’s intercession.
 A stone from the Desert where Jesus was tempted by the devil, is a reminder that the evil one will do anything to attack our identity.
 I also include a few of my favorite prayer and spiritual books and a rosary.

 This peacefully space resides beneath Kincaid’s “Sweetheart Cottage III”.
 I love nature and to ponder the Holy Trinity.
 This scenic mountain top view reminds me of my ‘Ascent’ to God.
 Here I imagine myself sitting on the front steps in wander and awe of all that of God.

 During the seasons I will change my sacred space to include a advent wreath, nativity scene, olive wood figures, or icons of favorite saints.

 In my flower garden I have a garden statue of Our Lady of Grace where I can sit and meditate or pray the rosary.
 In this photo the sunlight graces the top of her head with a halo.

 Do you have a Sacred Time set aside for Morning and Evening Prayer?
 For Mental Prayer?
 For Spiritual Reading?
 Do you have a Sacred Space?
+If you were to create a Sacred Space what would it look like?
 It’s not too late to start!